 You don’t need much time to see Bryce Canyon NP – half a day is enough for the highlights.
 You can take a walk along the rim and drive to four main viewpoints – Sunrise, Sunset, Bryce, and Inspiration points.
 If you have more time, you can consider one of the longer hikes as well.

 Fall brings the most beautiful autumn light!
 Because of the shorter days, sunrises are quite late and sunsets – early.
 This makes it easier to see some of the most famous viewpoints of Bryce at the very best times.

-Average high temperatures in Zion in October are about 58°F (14°C) and it can freeze at night.
+Average high temperatures in Bryce in October are about 58°F (14°C) and it can freeze at night.
 That also means that you might be lucky to get some snow that makes Bryce Canyon look truly magical, although it doesn’t often snow in October!
 Most trees at Bryce Canyon are evergeen so it’s not really a place for fall foliage, but you might see some beautiful fall colors along the road when driving in the area.

 Some facilities at Bryce Canyon NP might close already or operate at reduced hours in October.
 But if you don’t mind that, October is the perfect shoulder month to visit Bryce Canyon.

 TIP: Bryce Canyon NP is a perfect addition to your trip to nearby Zion National Park and can also be combined with a trip to Arches NP or Grand Canyon (all listed above).
 October is a wonderful time for a nice road trip combining several of these great National Parks!

 - Suggestion by Kevin from Wandering Wagars